shubham77131/cancer-drug-response-prediction/README.md

 # cancer-drug-response-prediction
-# Predicting Drug Sensitivity in Breast Cancer Using GDSC Data
 A linear regression model to predict drug sensitivity (LN_IC50) in breast cancer cell lines using GDSC data.

 # Run this notebook